-While we consume millions of pounds of the stuff today, it most often comes in solid form, molded into a bar or some bite-sized morsel.
-But it the eighteenth and early nineteenth century, people usually took their chocolate as a hot drink, often for breakfast.
-So popular had it become, that by 1785 Thomas Jefferson could write, “the superiority of chocolate, both for health and nourishment, will soon give it the same preference over tea and coffee in America which it has in Spain.”
+Today, Americans often consume chocolate as a snack in solid form, molded into a bar or some bite-sized morsel.
+But it the eighteenth and early nineteenth centuries, people usually took their chocolate as a hot drink, often for breakfast.
+So popular had chocolate become, that by 1785 Thomas Jefferson could write, “the superiority of chocolate, both for health and nourishment, will soon give it the same preference over tea and coffee in America which it has in Spain.”

 After 1800, chocolate’s popularity soared.
 Chocolate mills flourished in all the major American cities, and its reach crept down the social ladder.
 For one thing, it was relatively inexpensive.
-In 1815, the Navy sold it to sailors for 37 ½ cent per pound.
-Two years before, Constitution received sugar priced at between 20 and 28 cents per pound.
+In 1815, the U.S. Navy sold it to sailors for 37 ½ cent per pound.1 Two years before, USS Constitution received sugar priced at between 20 and 28 cents per pound.
 Tea, on the other hand, sold for between $1.67 and $1.80 per pound.2

-Now how did a sailor prepare his chocolate?
-Dr. Edward Cutbush, USN, who helpfully provided recipes for many seafaring drinks and dishes, says only that “the preparation of tea, chocolate and coffee is too well known to need any direction.”
-The Artist’s Companion, and Manufacturer’s Guide, Consisting of the Most Valuable Secrets in Arts and Trades of 1814 describes chocolate preparation.
+Now, how did a sailor prepare his chocolate?
+U.S. naval surgeon Dr. Edward Cutbush, who helpfully provided recipes for many seafaring drinks and dishes, says only that “the preparation of tea, chocolate and coffee is too well known to need any direction.”4 The Artist’s Companion, and Manufacturer’s Guide, Consisting of the Most Valuable Secrets in Arts and Trades of 1814 describes chocolate preparation.
 After acquiring a bar of chocolate, consisting of spices and cocoa well mixed, the maker followed these directions:

 Sailors probably did not have box mills or chocolate pots at their disposal, but a tin pot and a wooden spoon would probably do the trick.
-Mrs. Child, in The American Frugal Housewife (1833), suggests that nutmeg improves the taste of chocolate, and since this was a common spice, seamen could have grated it into their cups.
-However they took it, we can be sure it provided welcomed nourishment on the 14th of February, or any other frosty day at sea.
+Lydia Maria Child, in The American Frugal Housewife (1833), suggests that nutmeg improves the taste of chocolate, and since this was a common spice, seamen could have grated it into their cups.
+However they took it, we can be sure it provided welcomed nourishment on a frosty day at sea.

-“Prices of private Stores to be charged at,” Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 908, NARA.
+1 “Prices of private Stores to be charged at,” Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 908, National Archives and Records Administration.